Pieter Friedrich

 About Pieter

-Pieter engages with human rights issues arising from various forms of nationalism and supremacism, such as state-sponsored atrocities, foreign interference, and transnational repression.
-With his cover article in India’s Caravan magazine, he was the first journalist to begin systematically exposing the global networks of the Hindu nationalist movement.
+I engage with human rights issues arising from various forms of nationalism and supremacism, such as state-sponsored atrocities, foreign interference, and transnational repression.
+My cover article in India’s Caravan magazine made me the first journalist to begin systematically exposing the global networks of India’s Hindu nationalist movement.

-His articles have appeared in AntiWar.com, Caravan, Middle East Eye, Mondoweiss, The Quint, Washington Report on Middle East Affairs, The Wire, and elsewhere.
-He is the author of four books and several booklets, some of which are translated into Hindi, Kannada, Malayalam, Punjabi, Tamil, Telugu, and more.
+My articles have appeared in AntiWar.com, Caravan, Middle East Eye, Mondoweiss, The Quint, Washington Report on Middle East Affairs, The Wire, and elsewhere.
+I’ve authored four books (and several booklets), some of which are translated into Hindi, Kannada, Malayalam, Punjabi, Tamil, Telugu, and more.

-He has spoken alongside and/or been cited by parliamentarians from Australia, Germany, and the UK.
-He has lectured at many universities, including Columbia University, James Madison University, Stanford University, UC Berkeley, UNC Charlotte, and more.
-A staunch advocate for religious liberty and interfaith cooperation, he has spoken at mosques, gurdwaras, churches, and viharas.
-He is a regular speaker at events on US Capitol Hill.
+I’ve spoken alongside and/or been cited by parliamentarians from Australia, Germany, and the UK.
+I’ve lectured at many universities, including Columbia University, James Madison University, Stanford University, UC Berkeley, UNC Charlotte, and more.
+I’m a regular speaker at briefings on US Capitol Hill and forums at the United Nations.
+As an advocate for religious liberty and interfaith cooperation, I’ve spoken at churches, gurdwaras, mosques, and viharas.

-He serves on the board of the Federation of Indian American Christian Organizations of North America.
-He is also the recipient of the 2023 Appreciation Award from the National Association of Asian Indian Christians.
+I serve on the board of the Federation of Indian American Christian Organizations of North America (FIACONA).
+I am a principal of the Religious Nationalisms Project.

-Born in California, he has lived at length in both Europe and Asia.
-He enjoys reading, hiking, museums, and spending time with family and friends.
-He is a member of the Orthodox Church in America.
+Born in California, I’ve lived at length in both Europe and Asia.
+I enjoy reading, hiking, international travel, museums, history, and deep friendships.
+I’m a member of the Orthodox Church in America.

-Contact him at pieterjfriedrich [at] gmail [dot] com.
+Contact me at pieterjfriedrich [at] gmail [dot] com.